vegan holiday

 Road Trips

 For trips within your country, you’re probably already familiar with vegan-friendly fast food and chain restaurants.
-If you find yourself someplace unfamiliar you can often turn up vegan-friendly restaurants nearby through HappyCow.net, Yelp.com, or a Google search.
+If you travel someplace unfamiliar you can often locate vegan-friendly restaurants nearby through HappyCow.net, Yelp.com, or a Google Maps search.

-In the United States, there’s usually a Taco Bell or Subway every few exits.
+When driving on U.S. highways, there’s usually a Taco Bell or Subway every few exits.
 At Subway, order a Veggie Delight without cheese or mayo.
-Get it on white bread if you wish to avoid honey.
+Get it on a white roll if you wish to avoid honey.
 Taco Bell has far more vegan options but the simplest is a bean burrito ordered “fresco style”.

 Train Travel